 Valerie was born in Sandgate, Folkestone, Kent in England to Amalia and Stan Baker in 1947.

 Her academic life was not a happy one when immediately after World War 2 there was prejudice among the small community because Valerie’s mother was Italian.

 This prejudice was exemplified by one teacher who told Valerie she would “never amount to anything” because of her heritage.
-Valerie used this remark as a motivator all her life and career, and defied her teachers by leaving a wonderful legacy to the women in Australian business.
+Valerie used this remark as a motivator all her life and career, and defied her teachers by leaving a wonderful legacy to the Australian Insurance Broking industry.

-When Valerie was 16 her family migrated to Australia in 1963.
+In 1963 when Valerie was 16, her family migrated to Australia.
 On arrival in Melbourne they were assisted by Amalia’s family who had settled in Australia in the late 1920s and 1930s.
 The family quickly found their feet and before too long Valerie was contributing to the economy.
 After vowing to her parents that she would further her education in Australia, she quickly decided work was a better option.

 She chose to enter the insurance industry as a 16-year-old in 1963, saying: “This is a career for me” and set out on her path through an old-time insurer – the then Union Insurance Society of Canton, later GRE and nowadays Zurich Australia.
 Her vast network in the industry dates from those days and was enhanced throughout the years through all the iterations of her career.

 Her career path took off from her decision one month after being hired as an addressograph operator to apply for a position as a policy typist in 1963, which she achieved.

 With natural intelligence and determination, she quickly learnt the various clauses and conditions required in insurance policies of the day.
 The challenges of the job inspired her to start studying at “The Institute”, now the Australian and New Zealand Institute of Insurance and Finance.